ThatOneBro/Accounting-Journal-Database-Example/README.md

 That's all it takes.
 If you have any questions feel free to contact me at <mailto:derrick.c.farris@gmail.com>.

-Or if you want to see a live version of this project, visit [my website](http://liveprojects.derrickfarris.com "Live Projects")
+Or if you want to see a live version of this project, visit [my website](http://liveprojects.derrickfarris.com "Live Projects").